Ru-Chih Chow Huang: Academic and research career

 Ru-Chih Chow Huang joined the faculty at Johns Hopkins University in 1971.
 She was the first female science professor hired there.
-She was an Assistant Professor from 1965-1971, an Associate Professor from 1971-1975, and a Professor from 1975 to the present.
-Her title is McElroy Honorary Research Professor in 2018.
+She was an Assistant Professor from 1965 to 1971, an Associate Professor from 1971 to 1975, and a Professor since 1975.
+Her title was McElroy Honorary Research Professor in 2018.
 She served as Chairman of a Gordon Research Conference in 1980, Chairman of the Board of Science Counselors of the National Institute on Aging, National Institutes of Health, from 1980 to 1984, a member of the Board of Directors of the Institute of Molecular Biology, Taiwan from 1987 to 1988, and a member of the Science Advisory Board of the National Cancer Institute.

 In 1962, Huang and James Bonner published their finding that histone suppresses chromosomal RNA synthesis.
 That paper became a Citation Classic.
 In the interview recognizing her paper as a Citation Classic, Huang said, "The work ... was done when little was known about the molecular approach to gene expression.
 The term chromatin as an interphase state of chromosome was beginning to be accepted as a biochemical working usage.
 The isolation and purification of chromatin was still approached with more art than science, until the pea embryo was chosen."
 Bonner commented about the state of histone knowledge in the early 1960s when Huang began to work in his laboratory in a biographical article published in 1994, saying, "Study of the literature on histones made it clear that not much was known about how many kinds of histones there were or whether there were different histones in different creatures or in different specialized cells.
 Nobody knew what histones were for and no one had studied histones in plants."
 Bonner got funding from NSF and other places to organize a conference on histones, trying to include all known histone researchers.
 After the conference he summarized the overview they were left with as chaotic.
 Estimates of the number of histone types ranged up into the thousands and there was no consensus about homology of histones between different species or even between different cells within one species.

 Huang showed that histone proteins inhibited transcription of pea embryo and calf thymus DNA and worked out repeatable methods for studying individual histones while she was a postdoctoral fellow with Bonner.
 Bonner's laboratory later purified and sequenced each histone type from peas in collaboration with Emil Smith.
 In the years that followed at Johns Hopkins, her research focused upon gene regulation in cancer, regulation of viral gene expression, expression of viral genome fragments in mammalian genomes, and molecular biology of aging cells.

-Huang is co-founder and Chief Scientific Advisor of Erimos Pharmacueticals, LLC of Houston, TX.
+He was co-founder and Chief Scientific Advisor of Erimos Pharmacueticals, LLC of Houston, TX.
 This firm is developing her recently discovered mutation-insensitive antiviral and anticancer compounds which are derivatives of the plant lignan NDGA.
 This work was somewhat controversial when she first took it up.